inactivecar/teamfortess2_configs/Readme.txt

 	No changes.

 4. Demoman.
-	Holding shift rebinds a and d to turning left and right, giving you better control of turning when you charge as a demoman (unpatched as of 3/31/14)
+	Holding shift rebinds a and d to turning left and right, giving you better control of turning when you charge as a demoman (patched 1/4/14, still usefull for the booties though.)

 5. Heavy
 	No changes.